What Is A Subdomain And How Does It Work? How To Create A Subdomain | Bluehost Support

 5. Click the Create a New Domain button.

-6. Input the desired subdomain name into the Domain field.
+6. Input the desired subdomain name you want to create in the Domain field.

 7. Uncheck the option "Share document root (/home/username/public_html) with domain.tld."